marko-durasic/marko-durasic.github.io/_posts/2022-12-16-new-developer-guide.md

 ---

-## 🤝 Need Career Guidance(Programming/Cloud) or Coding Interview/System Design Prep Help?
+## 🤝 Need Career Guidance or Interview Prep Help?

 Embarking on a software development career can be challenging, especially when preparing for coding interviews or navigating the job market.
 If you're feeling stuck, need some career guidance, or want help with coding interview preparation, feel free to reach out to me!